erizov/Professor/semester_6/lecture_36_inference_optimization/batch_inference/README.md

 ### Application

 5. Can you implement Batch Estimation from memory without looking at the code?
-6. What real-world problem could you solve using Batch Estimation?
+6. What real-world problem could you tackle using Batch Estimation?

 ### Debugging

 7. What are the most common mistakes when implementing Batch Estimation?
 8. How would you test your Batch Estimation deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## ATechniqueVisualization